Version lifecycle states

 Legacy

-A version can be marked as legacy when you no longer recommend it for new users, but it is expected to continue working for any current users.
+A version can be marked as legacy when you no longer recommend it for new automations, but it is expected to continue working for any current automations.
 To set a version as legacy:

 - The version must be in a private or demoted state